yhuuuu/recipe-organizer-frontend/README.md

 ## Mock Data

-The app includes mock recipe data that will be used if Supabase is not configured.
+The app includes mock recipe data that will be used if the backend API is not available.
 This allows you to see the UI in action immediately after installation.

 ## Building for Production